LifetimeMistake/lua-kernel/cheatsheat.md

 -- Can only be ran from a privileged context. protect.loadstringSandbox(string, context)

--- Protect tables from unprivilagd edition protect.setreadonly(table)
+-- Protects tables from unauthorized modifications
+-- This action can not be undone for kernel memory safety protect.setreadonly(table)
 ```
 ### kernel/assert.lua